Collapse of rotating massive stars leading to black hole formation and energetic supernovae: Method

 where $ds_k$ is the surface element of the sphere with the radius $r_\mathrm{ext}$.
 These quantities are defined by the volume integral for the matter of the positive binding energy inside an extraction radius $r_\mathrm{ext}$ plus the time integral for the components of the positive binding energy flux at the radius.

 A part of the stellar matter is located outside the extraction radius and even outside the computational domain.
 Its mass and binding energy can contribute to the ejecta mass and explosion energy.
 To estimate their contribution, we first obtain the enclosed mass at the extraction radius when the shock wave reaches the extraction radius.
 We then estimate the binding energy of the matter above the radius with the same enclosed mass in the pre-collapse profile.
-We compare the explosion energies with different extraction radii in \S~\ref{subsec:exp}. }
+We compare the explosion energies with different extraction radii in \S~\ref{subsec:exp}.

-\addsf{ We note that the matter in the progenitor stars is composed mainly of $^4$He, $^{12}$C, $^{16}$O, and $^{20}$Ne.
-When $^{16}$O burns into $^{56}$Ni, the rest-mass energy of \SI{0.67}{MeV} per baryon is released into the internal energy, which can be an important energy source of the explosion of the star (if the internal energy is not carried away by the neutrino emission).
+We note that the matter in the progenitor stars is composed mainly of $^4$He, $^{12}$C, $^{16}$O, and $^{20}$Ne.
+When $^{16}$O burns into $^{56}$Ni, the rest-mass energy of \SI{0.67}{MeV} per baryon should be released into the internal energy, which can be an important energy source of the explosion of the star (if the internal energy is not carried away by the neutrino emission).
 However, this effect is absent in our simulation because of the assumption of nuclear statistical equilibrium (NSE) in constructing the EOSs, for which the low-temperature matter in the computational domain is assumed to be composed mostly of $^{56}$Ni.
-In addition, $^{56}$Ni is photo-dessociated into lighter nuclei if the temperature of the matter increases to $\gtrsim \SI{7}{GK}$, consuming more internal energy than in the dissociation of $^{12}$C or $^{16}$O. This photo-dissociation spuriously takes place when a shock is formed near the disk around a black hole and propagates in the outer region of the star.
-Thus, the explosion energy in our present simulations is underestimated.
-This point will be discussed in \S\,\ref{subsec:Ni}. }
+In addition, $^{56}$Ni is photo-dessociated into lighter nuclei if the temperature of the matter increases to $\gtrsim \SI{7}{GK}$, consuming more internal energy than in the dissociation of $^{12}$C or $^{16}$O. \addsf{These temperature conditions are found when the shock formed near the disk around the black hole has propagated sufficiently far out within the star and, hence, an excessively large energy of 8.6\,MeV/nucleon, instead of $\approx8.0$\,MeV/nucleon, is consumed.} Thus, the explosion energy in our present simulations is underestimated.
+This point will be discussed in \S\,\ref{subsec:Ni}.

+\addsf{We also note that the inclusion of $\varepsilon_\mathrm{min}$ in Eqs.~\eqref{eq:ebind} and \eqref{eq:fbind} is important to estimate the ejecta mass and explosion energy in a physically correct way.
+As mentioned above, the low-temperature matter in the outer region of the star is assumed to be composed of iron group nuclei, which have smaller rest masses per baryon than the atomic mass unit ($m_u$; the mass of $^{12}$C divided by 12).
+Due to the low-temperature, such matter has a low specific internal energy, which leads to $\varepsilon<0$ for the matter.
+If we do not include $\varepsilon_\mathrm{min}$ in Eqs.~\eqref{eq:ebind} and \eqref{eq:fbind}, such matter with $\varepsilon<0$ is not recognized as ejecta, even though it gains sufficient energy to be unbound after being swept by the shock wave. }